gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

   type of parameters in the method name, increasing verbosity.
 * If you pass an array with a single string, it works!
-The ``shortestURL`` method could be renamed to ``magicallyTransformMyTypes``, since the compiler will treat from that call on the NSString as an NSURL, likely ending in a selector crash later when the ninja NSURL object is accessed.
+The ``shortestURL`` method could be renamed to ``magicallyTransformMyTypes``, since the compiler will treat the passed NSString as a returned NSURL, likely ending in a selector crash later when the ninja NSURL object is accessed.
 * Being pedantic, you can't even be sure that the ``urls`` parameter is an NSArray.
 Some JSON code I've seen presumes that the parsed input will return